Multi-modal and frequency-weighted tensor nuclear norm for hyperspectral image denoising: Multi-modal and Frequency-weighted Tensor Nuclear Norm and Its Non-convex Approximation.

 \subsection{Non-convex Multi-modal and Frequency-weighted Tensor Nuclear Norm}

-In the same frequency band, its singular values are treated equally.
+In the same frequency slice, its singular values are treated equally.
 However, the major information of HSI, such as smooth zones and profile, is contained in the larger singular value; the noise information of HSI is contained in the smaller singular value \cite{zengSP,Non_LRMA,L1_L2,logsum}.
 To combine both the frequency and the singular value prior information, we use the $\log$ norm to perform non-convex relaxation of the nuclear norm in the frequency band to more accurately describe the tensor rank function \cite{logsum}.
 Thus, we propose the non-convex multi-modal and frequency-weighted tensor nuclear norm (NonMFWTNN) to more accurately describe the low-rankness of HSI.
 It is defined as follows:

 where $\log \left( \lVert \boldsymbol{\bar{X}}_{p}^{\left( k \right)} \rVert _* \right) =\sum_i^{n_{12}}{\left( \log \left( \sigma _i\left( \boldsymbol{\bar{X}}_{p}^{\left( k \right)} \right) +\varepsilon \right) \right)}$, $n_{12}=\texttt{min}(n_1,n_2)$.
 Fig. \ref{fig:nonmfwtnnshiyitu06} shows the mechanism of NonMFWTNN.
 As can be seen from Fig. \ref{fig:nonmfwtnnshiyitu06}, NonMFWTNN takes into account the relationship between the singular values inside and outside of frequency band.
 The weights of classic matrix / tensor non-convex models \cite{Non_LRMA,logsum,3DTNN,PSTNN} are one-dimensional, which only consider the relationship between the singular values inside the matrix.
 The way is equivalent to pulling the core singular value matrix $\overline{\mathbf{S}}_{p}$ in Fig. \ref{fig:nonmfwtnnshiyitu06}(c) into a column vector and using the weights as the coefficient of this column vector.
 The weight of MFWTNN is to make a Cartesian product of the weight vector $W_F$ in the frequency direction and the weight vector $W_S$ in the singular value direction, which are two-dimensional weights.
 If $W_F=1$, it degenerates to classical one-dimensional weights.
+The table \ref{tab:similar} shows the distinction and relation between the proposed model and similar work in the weighted parameter.
+It can be seen from Fig. \ref{fig:nonmfwtnnshiyitu06} and table \ref{tab:similar} that the key of the NonMFWTNN is that the core matrix is processed.
+Liu et.al \cite{IRTPCA} claim that the core matrix is also low-rank.